Preserve Your Cognitive Health by Understanding the Risk Factors of Alzheimer’s Disease

 Your doctor may order genetic testing if you have a family history of cognitive problems or early-onset dementia.

-This doesn’t mean that you’re destined to develop Alzheimer’s if a parent or sibling had it, however.
+Remember, this doesn’t mean you’re destined to develop Alzheimer’s if a parent or sibling has had it.
 Some people who possess the APOE ε4 gene never develop Alzheimer’s disease, and some people with Alzheimer’s don’t have any gene mutations at all.

-How can I prevent Alzheimer’s disease?
+How Can I Prevent Alzheimer’s Disease?

 While none of us can change our genetic makeup, we can change our lifestyle.
-Practicing healthy habits can help lower your risk factor for nearly any disease, not just cognitive-related conditions.
+Healthy habits can help lower your risk factor for nearly any disease, not just cognitive-related conditions.
 Lowering inflammation levels in your body can also help lower inflammation in the brain.
 Some of the things you can do to preserve your cognitive health include:

 - Eating a healthy diet full of fruits and vegetables